Presence-enabled access points gather data from Wi-Fi enabled clients/device and display analytics data on the web interface of the Volare Platform.

 The availability of this application depends on the license purchased.
 To access this application, click on the quick access toolbar on the left Manage → Apps → All → Wi-Fi Presence Analytics.
 The installation of this application enables a new item called Presence Analytics in the main menu of the Analytics section, allowing the system user to view further information about end-users behavior.

-- Visit: A visit is an event representing a device that has stopped by the location.
-It must be both close (distance) enough and dwell long (time) enough to be considered a potential visitor, otherwise it is classified as a Passerby Visit.
+- Visit: A visit is an event representing a device that has been detected as stationary in the location.
+It must be both close enough to the access point and have a dwell time enough long to be considered a potential visitor.
+Otherwise, it is classified as a Passerby Visit.

 The parameters that classify the event (minimum dwelling time and distance from the sensors), can be fine-tuned using the Presence Calibration feature.

 - Passerby Visits: A Passerby Visit is a registered event of a device, which walks by a location, but either is too far or does not spend enough time to be considered a potential Visit.

 For example, if a person walks into a store twice in one day but does not stop to shop, it counts as two Passersby Visits.